saleor/saleor-docs/docs/api-process/check-out.md

 * Total amount of this operation

-## Step #3 mutation: `CHECKOUT COMPLETE`
+## Step #3 Complete checkout

 This operation requires only the checkout id.
-Its purpose is to check if this checkout is correct, it verifies if:
+Its purpose is to ensure this checkout is correct and in order to do that, it verifies if:

 * The addresses are correct

-* The products are in fact in stock (while making the purchase, another user could already buy the last available items)
+* The products are in fact in stock (while making the purchase, another user could already buy the last available item)

 * The payment has been successful

-If these parameters are verified correctly, then the checkout is transformed into order.
+If these parameters are verified correctly, then the checkout is transformed into an order.
 In the same time, the customer receives an email with a confirmation of placing an order.

 If the above verification fails, an error is returned indicating which element is erred.